RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab07.md

 As is always the case, it is always a balance of making a software component reusable and customizable vs making it simple to use.
 From a technical POV, if we wanted to add additional arguments to Maven, we could always add them to the GOALS parameter, but that just feels wrong.

-First off, our current maven task assumes that the pom.xml is at the root of the source tree in the `source` PipelineResource.
+First off, our current maven task assumes that the `pom.xml` is at the root of the source tree in the `source` PipelineResource.
 While that is a reasonable assumption for our specific project, different maven projects might use a different location for the project.
 This is the first value we want to parametrize.

 If we inspect the Tasks application source repository, we will see that the source code repository has a `configuration/cicd-settings.xml` file containing some profiles, and repository settings.
-We want to be able to allow the passing of that path as a parameter.
+We want to be able to allow the passing of that value path as a parameter.

 With these two parameters, this is what our updated task would look like:
 ```yaml